KyoriPowered/adventure-docs/source/serializer/plain.rst

 text serializer.

 The plain text serializer, by its nature, does not support any advanced features, including color, hover and click events, URL linking, or insertions.
+If advanced features are desired, consider using :doc:`/minimessage`.

 Usage
 -----